How Much Does it Cost to Replace a Battery in an Electric Vehicle in 2025?

 Manufacturers say that their current electric vehicles have lifespans of anywhere between 15-20 years, while the batteries themselves have a one- to two-decade lifespan, depending on their usage.

-The latest range of electric vehicles have high-capacity lithium-ion battery packs that are said to retain up to 90 per cent of their capacity after driving around 150,000km, showing that the latest battery tech has come a long way when it comes to battery degradation.
+The latest range of electric vehicles has high-capacity lithium-ion battery packs that are said to retain up to 90 per cent of their capacity after driving around 150,000km, showing that the latest battery tech has come a long way when it comes to battery degradation.

 There are a few simple things you can do to optimise the efficiency and lifespan of the lithium-ion battery pack powering your electric vehicle, these include: